The Two Most Important Words on Chanukah

 "Know!
 Each one has Chanukah according to what he accomplished in his request on Yom Kippur: 'Please forgive!' "

 Hashem saw that he turned to look: He gazed to see what would be at the time of Galut (Exile), the time of "sar"-- rage.

-(He explains that sar can also means "storm" -- as far as I know "storm" is spelled with an ayin.)
+(He explains that sar can also mean "storm" -- and as far as I know "storm" is spelled with an ayin.)